nam20485/OdbDesign/docs/README.md

 Data objects returned from the parser library support serialization to and from [Google Protobuf protocol buffers](https://protobuf.dev/).
 This allows the data to be easily shared with other applications and programming languages that support protocol buffers.
 Google Protobuf is a highly optimized binary encoding so it is fast and small.

 >The protocol buffer definitions are included in the library so they can be used to generate code for other languages - currently C++ bindings are built and used in the library.

+## Contributing

+The project is happy to accept pull requests if you would like to contribute.
+Please open an issue to discuss your proposed changes before submitting a pull request.
+Pull requests are accepted against the `development` branch.
+Please make sure your pull request is up to date with the latest changes in the `development` branch before submitting it.

+All contributed code must be covered by accompanying test cases.
+Please make sure your changes are covered by test cases before submitting a pull request.

 ## License